CSCfi/csc-user-guide/docs/cloud/get-access.md

 project  at CSC  and Pouta  services will  utilize the  same computing quota as Sisu and Taito.

+!!! note
     If you don't have a computing project at CSC, you should apply for one and  add services  to  it,  as explained  on  the  [User Accounts and Projects] page.

 The remaining steps are different for cPouta and ePouta clouds.